jembi/JeMPI/documentation/api.md

 }
 ```

-Bellow a sample a the response body for this endpoint
+Below a sample a the response body for this endpoint

 ```json
 {